OCE Van Policy Overview

 Taking care of the OCE vans is very important.
 Always throw away your trash and clean up after yourself and ensure that your passengers do the same.
 Before leaving the van, be sure it is parked inside the lines, doors are locked, and windows are rolled up.

-If you are driving out of the area and will need to fill up somewhere besides the Campus Center pump, please check out a Voyager Card from the OCE.
+Please fill up the gas if the tank is 1/4 or less full by checking out a Voyager Fuel Card from the OCE.
 Gas cannot be reimbursed or paid for any other way.

 Accidents and Traffic Violations